gem/oq-engine/doc/adv-manual/mean-ground-motion-field.rst

 Since ``avg_gmf`` is meant for internal usage and for debugging it is not exported by default and it is not visible in the WebUI.
 It is also not guaranteed to stay the same across engine versions.
 It is available starting from version 3.11.
-It should be noted that at the moment the ``avg_gmf`` output *is not computed in log space*, it is the usual weighted average.
-This may look unnatural, since the ``AvgGMPE`` instead is computed in log space.
-However there is a reason for that.
-Your should always remember that in order to reduce the data transfer and to save disk space the engine discards ground motion values below a certain minimum intensity, determined explicitly by the user or inferred from the vulnerability functions if you are performing a risk calculation (there is no point in considering ground motion values below the minimum in the vulnerability functions, since they would generate zero losses).
-Discarding the values below the threshould breaks the log normal distribution, so there is no point in going to log space.
+It should be noted that, consistently with how the ``AvgGMPE`` works, the ``avg_gmf`` output *is computed in log space*, i.e. it is geometric mean, not the usual mean.
+If the distribution was exactly lognormal that would also coincide with the median field.

+However, you should remember that in order to reduce the data transfer and to save disk space the engine discards ground motion values below a certain minimum intensity, determined explicitly by the user or inferred from the vulnerability functions when performing a risk calculation: there is no point in considering ground motion values below the minimum in the vulnerability functions, since they would generate zero losses.
+Discarding the values below the threshould breaks the log normal distribution.

 To be concrete, consider a case with a single site, and single intensity measure type (PGA) and a ``minimum_intensity`` of 0.05g.
-Suppose there are 1000 simulations and that you have a normal distribution of the logaritms with μ=-2 and σ=.5; then the ground motion values that you could obtain would be as follow:
+Suppose there are 1000 simulations and that you have a normal distribution of the logaritms with μ=-2 and σ=.5; then the ground motion values that you could obtain would be as follows:

 >>> import numpy
 >>> numpy.random.seed(42) # fix the seed